Legal & General Home Finance Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Legal & General Home Finance offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Legal & General Home Finance and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-in the throws of proceeding through the contractor mortgage process to move to a buy to let with a new lender.
+Going through the contractor mortgage process to move to a buy to let with a new lender.
 All documents done and submitted.
-Received communication from the lender to say they can't move ahead with application unless my current manager writes me a letter confirming that my contract will definitely be prolonged and when new end date will be.
+Received communication from the lender to say they can't move ahead with process unless my current manager writes me a letter confirming that my contract will definitely get extended and when new end date will be.
 Any advice?

 Find out how to order your redemption statement request from Legal & General Home Finance